Sultan1993/Kotlin-StyleGuide/README.md

 ## Spacing

-Spacing is especially important in raywenderlich.com code, as code needs to be easily readable as part of the tutorial.
+Spacing is super important at Aviata.kz and Chocotravel.com.
+Code needs to be easily readable.

 ### Line breaks